MarinaShmovganets/lighthouse/docs/readme.md

 ## Testing on a site with authentication

-Lighthouse adds `chrome-debug` to the CLI when you install it from npm.
+When installed globally via `npm i -g lighthouse` or `yarn global add lighthouse`, `chrome-debug` is added to your `PATH`.
+This binary launches a standalone Chrome instance with an open debugging port.

 - Run `chrome-debug`
-- open and login to your site
+- navigate to and log in to your site
 - in a separate terminal tab `lighthouse http://mysite.com`

 ## Testing on a mobile device